Olyol95/RecipeFinder/README.md

 <h2>Configuration:</h2>

 When you first start up the server with the plugin installed, a new folder will be generated in your 'plugins' directory that is called 'RecipeFinder'.
-Inside this folder you will find two more folders, named 'config' and 'lang' respectively.
-Inside the 'config' directory you will find a file called 'config.txt'.
+Inside this folder you will find a file called 'config.yml'.
 This file is used to configure the Recipe Finder plugin.
 Inside the file you will see the following options:

 <table style="width:100%">
   <tr>